Trinoma: Facilities

 The mall also houses religious facilities.
 Two Roman Catholic chapels such as the St. Michael the Archangel Chapel and Mary Mother of Hope Chapel are located inside the mall's second floor and at The Landmark's fourth floor, respectively.
 New Life North Metro, a Born Again Christian church, is located at the ground floor.

 Along with Timezone, it formerly hosted a themed Family Entertainment Center developed by ABS-CBN dubbed as ABS-CBN Studio Experience which features different areas inspired by TV shows aired by the network.
 It has been permanently closed since 2020 due to the COVID-19 pandemic and the effects of the ABS-CBN franchise renewal controversy.
-The said arcade occupies its former space, serving as the expansion of its branch.
-The said branch opened on August 8, 2023, with its existing branch immediately closed for renovations and reopened on October 27, 2023, over 16 years since the original branch opened.
+The said arcade was expanded occupying the former space which opened on August 8, 2023, the existing branch closed for renovations and reopened on October 27, 2023, over 16 years since the original branch opened.